US judge blocks Indiana 2nd trimester abortion procedure ban

 The American Civil Liberties Union of Indiana sued on behalf of two doctors who perform dilation and evacuation abortions.
 Under the law, a doctor who performs the procedure could face a felony charge, punishable by up to six years in prison.

-Indiana's attorneys called the procedure "brutal and inhumane," and maintained the state had a valid role in limiting types of abortion procedures, citing the 2007 U.S. Supreme Court ruling that upheld a federal law banning the method its opponents call partial-birth abortion.
+Indiana's attorneys maintained the state had a valid role in limiting types of abortion procedures, citing a 2007 U.S. Supreme Court ruling that upheld a federal law banning the method.

 ACLU attorneys argued that the ban would put a "substantial and unwarranted burden on women's ability to obtain second-trimester, pre-viability abortions."